Ganapathipurandhar/-CSharpConsoleApplications/README.md

 <img src="assets/images/LINQ4.png" alt="LINQ query image 4">

 ## PRG521 - (Rent or Buy a Property)
 ### Overview
-Rent or Buy Property Application
+This application helps a user determine whether they should rent or buy a property.
+The user inputs their gross monthly income, estimated tax, and monthly expenditures.
+They can choose to either rent or buy a property:

-You requested assistance in using an application to help a family member determine if the amount of money they are paying is sufficient to purchase a house.
-The family member will use the application to input their gross monthly income (before deductions), estimated monthly tax deducted, and estimated monthly expenditures in various categories.
-Then they can choose between renting accommodation or buying a property.
-If they choose to rent, they can input the monthly rental amount.
-If they choose to buy a property, they must enter the purchase price, total deposit, interest rate, and number of months to repay.
-The Application will calculate the monthly home loan repayment for buying a property and alert the user if the repayment amount is more than a third of their gross monthly income, indicating that approval of the home loan is unlikely.
-The Application will also calculate the available monthly money after all specified deductions.
+- **Renting**: Input the monthly rental amount.
-- The coding standards should be internationally acceptable, and the code should include comprehensive comments explaining variable names, methods, and the logic of programming code.
+- **Buying**: Input the purchase price, deposit, interest rate, and repayment period.
+The application calculates the monthly home loan repayment and checks if it exceeds one-third of the gross monthly income.

-- Submit source code and a readme file with instructions for compiling and running the software:
+The application includes internationally acceptable coding standards, with detailed comments explaining the code.

 ### Demonstrating functionality
 Prompt user for gross monthly income: <br>